highlees/crafting-the-way/README.md

 ## Additional Information

 This project was completed during my first year of university.
-In order to release it, I recently modified the names of a few files and variables in the source code, but the code logic remains unchanged.
+In order to release it, I recently changed the game name and modified the names of a few files and variables in the source code, but the code logic remains unchanged.
 Additionally, I would like to clarify that I obtained permission from my teammates to distribute the project.